SkyTreasure/Kotlin-Firebase-Group-Chat/README.md

-# Kotlin-Firebase-Group-Chat (Unstable, crashes at some places)
+# Kotlin-Firebase-Group-Chat
-Group chat using firebase built in Kotlin
+Group chat using firebase built in Kotlin.
+(Unstable, crashes at some places)

 ## Features-
 1. Groupchat